|

 .

-(Will pulls out the message and reads it)
+out the message and reads it)

 .

-Will: (reading) Under the sand
+(reading) Under

 Is where it rests